Past Performances

 The concert was dedicated to the late Mark Tompsett, who had been such an active member of Questors choir and other groups.

-The day will offer practical help to learn about choral singing, for experienced singers it will be a great way to kick-start the singing year.
+The day will offer practical help to learn about choral singing, for experienced singers it will be a great way to kick-

 09.45 Registration and coffee: Session runs10.00-11.15 and 11.30-12.30